corda/corda-gradle-plugins/README.md

 ## Using the plugins.

 These plugins are published to R3's [Artifactory](https://software.r3.com/artifactory/corda).
-More recently, they are also published to Gradle's own plguins repository and can be imported into your projects using Gradle's `plugins` DSL.
+More recently, they are also published to Gradle's own plugins repository and can be imported into your projects using Gradle's `plugins` DSL.